sourceduty/Format_Developer/README.md

 File Format: .sourceduty

 ```
-# SourceDuty Configuration File
+# Sourceduty Configuration File
 # This file contains the settings and information for configuring SourceDuty

 [SourceInfo]
-SourceName = MySourceDuty             # Name of the source
+SourceName = MySourceduty             # Name of the source
 SourceID = SD123456                   # Unique identifier for the source
 SourceType = API                      # Type of source (e.g., API, Database, Webhook)
 SourceURL = https://api.example.com   # URL or endpoint for the source